TritCoded/thoth/README.md

 ## Install

-This isn't published on the Chrome Web Store — install it as an unpacked extension:
+This isn't published on the Chrome Web Store, install it as an unpacked extension:

 1. Clone or download this repo
 2. Go to `chrome://extensions`